 8 tips & tricks for increasing Visitor engagement

 As the benefits show, focusing your attention on engagement is key.
-Here are eight tips and tricks that are helpful for increasing engagement on your site.
+Here are eight tips and tricks that help increase engagement on your site.

 - Pay attention to internal linking

 To increase engagement, it’s essential to keep them on your web pages for as long as possible.
-A good thing to look at when improving engagement is the bounce rate of your site.
+Your site’s bounce rate is a good thing to look at when improving engagement.
 The bounce rate represents the percentage of visitors who enter the site and leave rather than visiting other pages on the site.

 Internal linking can be an excellent way to improve the bounce rate because if your users are engaged in the content, they can click on similar content through links on the web page.
-It also helps enable your users to navigate the site easily, generating more page views as each visitor browses more than the site they landed on.
+It also helps your users navigate the site easily, generating more page views as visitors browse more than the site they landed on.

-Incorporate relevant anchor texts and link to similar related content so that they’re more likely to click on it.
+Incorporate relevant anchor texts and links to similar related content to make them more likely to click on it.
 Here, I have written a detailed article that lets you learn how to do the internal linking for high user engagement.
-It is helpful content through which you can learn a lot of tactics as I have shared my knowledge and experiences over there!
+It is helpful content through which you can learn a lot of tactics, as I have shared my knowledge and experiences over there!

 - Check the loading time of your pages

 The time it takes for your pages to load is influential in keeping your users engaged.
-So much so that if they take too long, then the user will likely click off your site altogether.
+So much so that if they take too long, the user will likely click off your site altogether.

 53% of mobile site visitors will leave a page if it takes longer than three seconds to load, according to Akamai.
 There are other reasons to make your site load fast.

 That’s not a lot of seconds, so each one counts to ensure your pages load quickly.
 It’s easy enough to check your web pages’ loading speed by using tools like Pingdom, for example.